There is a direct correlation between the health of your business and the efficiency of your sales pipeline.

 - Click ‘Save’

-Once you’ve created each stage, make sure to assign it a probability.
+Once you’ve created each stage in your pipeline, make sure to assign it a probability.
 This is the close rate for prospects who make it to this stage.
 If you’re a newer business and have no clue, take an educated guess and update them as you have a better understanding of your process.

 Customize Your Opportunity Fields